ayshanaji/DASC5420_ML/README.md

 ### Logistic Regression
 Logistic Regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable, although many more complex extensions exist.

-### Bagging and Boosting
+### Gradient Boosting
-Bagging and Boosting are both ensemble techniques to create a strong learning algorithm by combining the predictions from several weak learners.
-Bagging helps to reduce variance, and Boosting helps to reduce bias in the model.
+Gradient boosting is a powerful machine-learning technique that improves predictions by combining multiple models sequentially.

 ### Support Vector Machine (SVM)
 Support Vector Machine (SVM) is a supervised machine learning algorithm which can be used for classification or regression problems.
 It uses a technique called the kernel trick to transform the data and then based on these transformations it finds an optimal boundary between the possible outputs.